-The 2026 NAEP Reading Framework envisions an integrated and coherent system of reporting.
+With the aim of supporting policymakers and stakeholders to understand student performance and craft effective policy and education practice, the The 2026 NAEP Reading Framework envisions an integrated and coherent system of reporting.
 Research-based contextual variables form an interrelated network intended to capture reader and environmental characteristics.
 Information on each variable is collected from student, teacher, and administrator questionnaires and process data.
 Across the different questionnaires, information is collected on school characteristics, socio-demographic student characteristics, and student interests and experiences.
-Taken together, the network of contextual variables is intended to 1) correlate with performance on the outcome measure of reading comprehension; 2) be malleable (that is, influenced by differences in school and community settings); and 3) comply with the provision of the NAEP law that prohibits assessment of personal or family beliefs and attitudes.
+Taken together, the network of contextual variables is intended to 1) predict) correlate with performance on the outcome measure of reading comprehension; 2) be malleable (that is, it can be influenced by differences in school and community settings); and 3) avoid unnecessary or inappropriate intrusions intocomply with the livesprovision of students' families the NAEP law that prohibits assessment of personal or family beliefs and attitudes.
 Specific questionnaire items and process data queries are selected or created to address the variables in light of each one's potential contribution to the whole.